cb-technologists/blog/content/posts/gitops-series-part-1.md

 tags: ["jenkins","gitops","gitops","kubernetes","cert-manager","google cloud platform"]
 ---

-GitOps is a concept that was first coined by weaveworks in their [GitOps - Operations by Pull Request](https://www.weave.works/blog/gitops-operations-by-pull-request) post.
+GitOps is a concept that was first coined by Weaveworks in their [GitOps - Operations by Pull Request](https://www.weave.works/blog/gitops-operations-by-pull-request) post.
 The idea itself wasn't anything particularly new, people had been doing automated operations with infrastructure-as-code for years.
 But now that there was a descriptive new name for this concept, the DevOps community has really started to embrace it.
 Especially with the ever growing prevalence of Kubernetes.

 ![GitOps Trend](/img/gitops-series/part-1/trend.png)

-If you haven't already done so, I'd recommend reading that weaveworks post since it is always good to understand the origination of a concept.
+If you haven't already done so, I'd recommend reading that Weaveworks post since it is always good to understand the origination of a concept.
 But simply put, GitOps is a way for you to manage your operations from a source code repo.
 With GitOps you won't be doing any manual steps when you want to change something.
 On a commit to your master branch, a job will get kicked off and will make the necessary changes.

 ## Why would you want this?

 If you have any experience on an operations team with little or no automation, you no doubt know the frustration of manual configuration and snowflake servers.
 It this sort of environment it is easy to quickly get overwhelmed.
 And when things go wrong, they can spin out of control.

 As you move to infrastructure-as-code by using configuration management tools you're able to get away from most of that headache.
 Now that you have code which describes your desired environment state you have an easy way to manage and maintain the environment.
 When you need to change something, submit a pull request and have someone review it.
 Once the change is merged, go ahead and run the automation and the change will propogate.
-Should something disasterous happen to your environment, you can get your environment back up in no time by rerunning the automation.
+Should something disastrous happen to your environment, you can get your environment back up in no time by rerunning the automation.

 But you are still missing something if these commits to master don't automatically kick off a job to make the change.
 You should always want your environment to 100% match the configuration in your repo.
 If the automation isn't automatically run, you will drift away from the target state.